braedynl/CSE231-020-SS20/Cheatsheets/dictionaries.md

 ### `.clear()`

-Removes all key-values pairs from the dictionary.
+Removes all key-value pairs from the dictionary.

 ```python
 my_dict = {'a': 1, 'b': 2, 'c': 3}